pablo-meier/Pablog/posts/2020-05-22-tabletop-character-sioqur.md

 games,][5] with touches of [_Bailando por un Sueño_][6], which aired when I was finishing high school.
-But it _really_ (and Sioqur's arc, generally) fits in my mind like a _Twisted Metal_ game, where the Dream Pits is where they tell Calypso contest narraties, while he himself is in his own.
+But it _really_ (and Sioqur's arc, generally) fits in my mind like a _Twisted Metal_ game, where the Dream Pits is where they tell Calypso contest narratives, while he himself is in his own.
 Doskvol being _dark and moody_ was a bit of a challenge for me, but I remember loving the way _Twisted Metal: Black_ did it.
 Here's Mr. Grimm's story, for instance: